samiunblack/Learn-C-by-solving-problems/README.md

+[Problem 7](https://www.beecrowd.com.br/judge/en/problems/view/1019): Read an integer value, which is the duration in seconds of a certain event in a factory, and inform it expressed in hours:minutes:seconds.
 [Problem 8](https://www.beecrowd.com.br/judge/en/problems/view/1008): Write a program that reads an employee's number, his/her worked hours number in a month and the amount he received per hour.
 Print the employee's number and salary that he/she will receive at end of the month, with two decimal places.
 [Problem 9](https://www.beecrowd.com.br/judge/en/problems/view/1014): Calculate a car's average consumption being provided the total distance traveled (in Km) and the spent fuel total (in liters).
 [Problem 10](https://www.beecrowd.com.br/judge/en/problems/view/1042): Read three integers and sort them in ascending order.
 After, print these values in ascending order, a blank line and then the values in the sequence as they were readed.